Skip to content

 "}"_kw};

-So the semantic model in Pegium is not a post-processing artifact.
-It is the combined result of AST node definitions and grammar wiring.
+The semantic model is the combined result of AST definitions and grammar wiring.

-The shape of the AST is not just an implementation detail.
-It directly affects:
+The AST shape is not just an implementation detail.
+It affects:

 • how references are represented and linked